shriya22/dataviz_proj/README.md

 ![](images/d7.png)
 https://www.epa.gov/climate-indicators/climate-change-indicators-climate-forcing
 * This stacked graph shows the heating effect caused by greenhouse gases.
 This graph tells us that climate change is due to the substantial increase in the greenhouse gases throughout the years.
-* According to the framework, stacked charts aren’t very clear to understand.Instead line charts can be used.
+* According to the framework, stacked charts aren’t very clear to understand.
+Instead line charts can be used.
 Line charts are understood by all and can be a more effective way of conveying the same information.
-* Also the colours used aren't very appropriate for what they're trying to convey.In this figure carbon dioxide has been given green.
+* Also the colours used aren't very appropriate for what they're trying to convey.
+In this figure carbon dioxide has been given green.
 Green colour is usually associated with being safe or good, and red for being unsafe or bad.
-But here we see that carbon dioxide is increasing at an alamrmingly high rate which is clearly not good.
+But here we see that carbon dioxide is increasing at an alarmingly high rate which is clearly not good.
 Hence the colours don't really match with what the visual is trying to convey.

 ## Figure 4:
 ![](images/d8.png)
 https://www.bloomberg.com/graphics/2015-whats-warming-the-world/
 * This line graph depicts the relationship between actual increase in temperature versus the increase in temperature due to human factors.
 We can see clearly from this that human factors are causing the increase in temperature.
 * But according to the framework, a title is required and defining the y axis clearly instead of just giving 1880-2005.
 * But I think this is a very good and effective graph, it is clear and it conveys the message clearly.
-It follows the framework almost perfectly.It shows the average temperature, and how much higher the temperature actually is compared to that.
+It follows the framework almost perfectly.
+It shows the average temperature, and how much higher the temperature actually is compared to that.
 Basically, it does a good job at convincing the audience of the impact that humans have on climate change.

 ## Figure 5:
 ![](images/d9.png)